 Analytics and insights aren’t the same.
 Analytics can tell you website visitors are bouncing or even at which stage of the conversion funnel they leave you, but they won’t tell you why.
 That’s where surveys come in handy.

 There are a few ways to develop hypotheses about non-converting leads, but directly asking website visitors is the best one.
-On-site surveys allow you to ask customers why they aren’t converting, and you can use this qualitative data to change your web design, update your tech, and much more.
+On-site surveys allow you to ask customers why they aren’t converting, and you can use this qualitative data to change your web design, update your customer rate optimization tech, and much more.

 Surveys can be used at any point in the customer journey.
 They help strengthen loyalty and consumer confidence, facilitate upselling and cross-selling efforts, and can provide detailed feedback about your website, product, or service.